thehyve/v6-omop-cohort-diagnostics/README.md

 #### What is the Diagnostics Explorer?

-The Diagnostics Explorer helps you:
+The Diagnostics Explorer helps you to:
 - **Review cohort definitions** and inclusion criteria
 - **Examine cohort characteristics** across different databases
 - **Identify potential issues** with cohort definitions